Key takeaways

 "For younger investors with over 30 years until retirement, opting for a high-growth superannuation fund can be strategic.
 However, not all high-growth options are the same.
 One fund might allocate 80% to growth assets, while another allocates 95%, leading to different outcomes.
 It's crucial to look beyond labels and understand how each fund invests your money."

-When selecting a superannuation fund, one of the key considerations should be the fund's historical performance, particularly its long-term returns.
-It's important to focus on the average rate of returns over an extended period, like 10 years, as this provides a more accurate picture of the fund's performance through various market cycles.
+Make sure you focus on the average returns over an extended period, like 10 years, as this provides a more accurate picture of the fund's long-term performance through various market cycles.

-To illustrate the impact of even a 2% difference in returns, let's consider different hypothetical examples to understand the impact.
-We'll use the superannuation calculator to compare the outcomes.
+To show the impact of even a 2% difference in returns, let's use Finder's superannuation calculator to consider different hypothetical examples.

 Starting balance | Annual fees | Return rate | Additional contributions | Projected balance at 65 | Additional balance at 65 |